Senior Market News & Updates | New Horizons Insurance Marketing Inc.

 • All TPMO websites (prominently displayed)

-You need to provide the TPMO disclaimer within the first 60 seconds of a sales call.
+You must provide the TPMO disclaimer within the first 60 seconds of any sales call.
+This is a direct CMS requirement and applies to all TPMOs.

 Related: Ultimate Scope of Appointment (SOA) Guide for Medicare Agents